KQM-git/hsr-site/README.md

 ## Routing (aka what's up with src/pages)
 *.astro, *.md, *.mdx in src/pages will just lead to the specified page (static routing).
 I.e. `~/src/pages/about.astro` becomes `hsr.keqingmains.com/about`

 Astro has a system for dynamic routing.
-Here' s Astro's documentation about it is [here](https://docs.astro.build/en/core-concepts/routing/#dynamic-routes).
+Astro's documentation about it is [here](https://docs.astro.build/en/core-concepts/routing/#dynamic-routes).

 Important note: